 For many people, cruising seems like a very relaxing type of holiday.
-There are many activities on board, you’re being fed a few course meals and you can easily explore places you’re visiting.
+There are many activities on board, you’re being fed multiple course meals, and you can easily explore places you’re visiting.

 Considering taking a cruise with a baby or toddler?
 While most cruise lines allow kids, keep in mind that it’s a completely different trip and requires preparation.

-Some people will tell you that it’s better to wait until your kid is 3 years old, but having done it I think you can still have fun when cruising with a baby or toddler.
-We cruised with our kids when they were almost 2 and barely 4 and months later they still ask to go on “a big ship” again, so it’s safe to assume they enjoyed the experience.
+Some people will tell you that it’s better to wait until your kid is 3 years old, but having done it, I think you can still have fun when cruising with a baby or toddler.
+We cruised with our kids when they were 1.5 and 3, then again a year later and the kids keep asking when can we go on “a big ship” again.
+It’s safe to assume they enjoyed the experience.

 How Old Does a Baby Have to Be to Go on a Cruise?